A pause before the scroll.

 It is normalization.

-You forget that there was ever a choice.
+⁜ You stop noticing the loops. ⁜ You stop questioning the frame. ⁜ You forget that there was ever a choice.

-Forgetting that you are inside a designed system is the system working as intended.
+Forgetting that you are inside a designed system, Is the system working as intended.

 · · ─ ·✶· ─ · ·